Registered: 1501432543 Posts: 3

 Hi Loumw, sorry you had to find here on this forum.
 My d was the same.
 She would hound me the whole time to tell her what she weighed.
 No matter what she weighed, it would always be too much.
 The way we handled it, was to blind weigh her (backwards with a sheet in front of the display) and I would not be told her weight.
 In that way she knew she could not nag me.
 Afterwards I would call our care coordinator who would share her weight with me and I would add calories accordingly.

 I caught my d weighing herself at home at the beginning of treatment, so we took the batteries out of the scale and hid it.
 I'm so relieved not to see that thing in the bathroom anymore, so it won't be coming out until we are travelling overseas and I need to weigh the suitcases.
 Her anxiety will go up with treatment.
 ED is being used as a way of decreasing her anxiety.
 Taking ED away, takes away her coping mechanism.
 Try to give her other ways to cope (not exercising), such as CBT or hitting a punch bag.
 My d did very well on over the counter anti-anxiety meds, but maybe your team would prescribe some for her.
 As she gets use to eating again her anxiety will go down until the weight goes up, expect a spike then.
 Unfortunately the weight goes first to the face and tummy before it redistributes to the arms and legs.
 Telling your d that the 'fat' around her tummy will redistributes won't bring comfort, unfortunately.
 Just do as I did, tell her she is not fat, over and over until she hears your voice in her head.
 After redistribution, anxiety will go down again until she is about 10lb (5kg) from her target weight (remember this weight is moving along with age and height - for months despite gaining weight my d was always 10kg underweight), then you get the extinction burst, another anxiety spike.
 There are more information about is here: https://www.aroundthedinnertable.org/post/some-rather-long-musings-on-extinction-burst-relapse-and-recovery-6462360?pid=1278998614#gsc.tab=0 Best wishes. __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
 Slowly refed for a year and WR at age 11 in March 2017.
-Challenging fear foods and behaviours now.
+She is back to her old happy self and can eat anything put in front of her.
+Now working on intuitive eating.

 Registered: 1501432543 Posts: 3